Ah, passive income, the promise of magical money.

-Step 1, have your emergency fund i.e. enough cash for 3-6 months to live.
-Multiple 1 months of living expenses by 3 and 6, add 5-10% on top as a buffer.
+Step 1, have your emergency fund, i.e. enough cash for 3-6 months to live.
+Multiple 1 month of living expenses by 3 and 6, add 5-10% on top as a buffer.
 Leave it in your default container, your bank account.

 Step 3, assess your financials.
 Know your income and outgoings to find the perfect weekly/monthly investment amount.